-1.3 "Electronic Protected Health Information" means Protected Health Information that is transmitted by electronic media (as defined by the Privacy and Security Regulations) or is maintained in electronic media.
+1.3 “Electronic Protected Health Information (“ePHI”)” means Protected Health Information that is transmitted by electronic media (as defined by the Privacy and Security Regulations) or is maintained in electronic media.

 1.4 “Disclose” and “Disclosure” mean, with respect to Protected Health Information, the release, transfer, provision of access to, or divulging in any other manner of Protected Health Information outside Business Associate’s internal operations.

-1.7 "Security Incident" means an attempted or successful Unauthorized Use or Disclosure.
-For purposes of this Business Associate Agreement, "attempted" does not apply to inadvertent acts by employees or third parties acting in good faith.
-Business Associate shall execute discretion and good judgment in assessing whether attempts at Unauthorized Use of Disclosure access present a material threat to the confidentiality, security and accessibility of PHI and whether notification to the Provider is warranted under this Business Associate Agreement.
+1.8 “Security Incident” means an attempted or successful Unauthorized Use or Disclosure.
+For purposes of this BAA, “attempted” does not apply to inadvertent acts by employees or third parties acting in good faith.
+Business Associate shall exercise discretion and good judgment in assessing whether attempts at Unauthorized Use or Disclosure present a material threat to the confidentiality, security and accessibility of PHI and whether notification to the Provider is warranted under this BAA.

-1.10 "Unsecured Protected Health Information" (hereinafter, "Unsecured PHI") means PHI that is not rendered unusable, unreadable, or indecipherable to unauthorized individuals through the use of a technology or methodology specified by the Secretary in guidance, including the Guidance issued on April 17, 2009, or regulations or as otherwise defined in the HITECH Act.
+1.11 “Unsecured Protected Health Information” (hereinafter, “Unsecured PHI”) means PHI that is not rendered unusable, unreadable, or indecipherable to unauthorized individuals through the use of a technology or methodology specified by the Secretary in guidance, including the guidance issued by the HHS on April 17, 2009, pursuant to HITECH Act, or regulations or as otherwise defined in the HITECH Act.

-Terms used, but not otherwise defined, in this Business Associate Agreement shall have the same meaning as those terms in the Privacy and Security Regulations including, but not limited to, 45 C.F.R.
+Terms used, but not otherwise defined, in this BAA shall have the same meaning as those terms in the Privacy and Security Regulations including, but not limited to, 45 C.F.R.
 Sections 160.103 and 164.501.

 2.0 Obligations of Business Associate